Utah Tech University: Campus

-The Utah State legislature granted Utah Tech over $55 million in 2022 to build a 120,000 square-foot General Classroom Building which is set to open in fall 2025.
+The Utah State legislature granted UT over $55 million in 2022 to build a 120,000 square-foot General Classroom Building which is set to open in fall 2025.
 The building will have 45 classrooms, 105 faculty offices, and 20 study rooms.

 Atwood Innovation Plaza

-The Atwood Innovation Plaza on Utah Tech's campus provides resources to students and the St. George community at large for business and idea development.
+The Atwood Innovation Plaza on UT's campus provides resources to students and the St. George community at large for business and idea development.
 Students and community members have access to free consultations and an incubator workspace through the Business Resource Center, tools to create prototypes and perform small-run manufacturing through the Makerspace, assistance with research, patents, trademarks, and copyrights through Innovation Guidance & Solutions, and help getting businesses off the ground through the Startup Incubator.
 Since opening, the Atwood Innovation Plaza has helped to submit 195 patents with 100 of those patents being granted along with helping to secure 104 trademarks and 22 copyrights.

 Academics

-As of June 2021, Utah Tech University offers 242 academic programs, including 4 master's degrees, 53 bachelor's degrees with 70 different emphases, 18 associate degrees, 45 minors, and 52 certificate and endorsement options.
+As of June 2021, Utah Tech University offered 242 academic programs, including 4 master's degree programs, 53 bachelor's degree programs with 70 different emphases, 18 associate degree programs, 45 minors, and 52 certificate and endorsement options.
 On January 26, 2018, the university added its first graduate degree program, a Master of Accountancy.

-The university is set to offer its first doctoral degree, a clinical doctorate in occupational therapy, after it was approved by the Utah Board of Higher Education in July 2022.
-The program is currently being reviewed by the Northwest Commission on Colleges and Universities for final approval.
-If the program is approved, the first cohort will start in fall 2023 and graduate in spring 2026.
+The university's first doctoral degree, a clinical doctorate in occupational therapy, was approved by the Utah Board of Higher Education in July 2022.

 The university is organized into seven academic colleges: